 However, not learning from mistakes and repeating them leads to failure—and insanity.
 A short cut to avoid countless headaches is to learn from other people’s mistakes.
 Inarguably, thousands of medical devices have successfully been through the commercialization process.
 Those companies and career professionals have paved the way for you.
 Heed their advice.
 The number 1 mistake Medical startups make according to the experts?
 Rushing.

 Rushing through the process causes unnecessary mistakes.
 Making crucial mistakes in the design or manufacturing process costs more time—and money—correcting those mistakes.
 As such, rushing wastes time instead of saving it.
 Instead, allow your quality management system to help create a sound strategy that will deliver well-functioning devices en masse.

 Such effective quality management does require more time on the front end.
 But once established, a smooth running system is in place and helps on the back end, during scaling up and full commercialization.
 There’s a smart, short term wait that supports and delivers the long term goals.

 In short, learning from your mistakes enables you to see your vision to completion allowing you to get your essential medical device to market.
+You will make mistakes, learn from them.
 The medical device industry continues to grow in importance and value through innovative and life saving devices.
 Slow down, experiment, and embrace a growth mindset.
 Trust the experts in the regulatory and quality field to show you the way.
 Make them part of your team.
 They’ll see your product through to commercialization.